CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 - [**Infection component:**](#infection-component) A renewal model for the infection dynamics, which generates estimates of incident latent infections per capita.
 - [**Hospital admissions component:**](#hospital-admissions-component) A model for the expected number of hospital admissions given incident latent infections per capita.
-- [**Wastewater viral concentration:**](#wastewater-component) A model for the expected wastewater viral concentration given incident infections per capita.
+- [**Viral genome concentration in wastewater:**](#wastewater-component) A model for the expected genome concentration given incident infections per capita.

 Depending on the model, these components are implemented at different spatial scales and with different observation processes.
 In particular, the link to the observables depends on the model and the form of the observables, see below for detailed descriptions of each component and the following sections for model-specific details.